sklintyg/devops/openshift/README.md

 Housekeeping functions are executed as a pipeline, see `pipelinetemplate-housekeeping.yaml`, nightly.
 (See Jenkins configuration further down).

 **Note:** _For the time being all images and main versions of develop builds are defined within the pipeline definition, see `def images = [ 'image': "'X.Y.Z', ...]` list in `pipelinetemplate-housekeeping.yaml`.
-This means that when a new release branch is created the version numbers have to be bumped and the housekeeping pipeline needs to be updated, accordingly._
+This means that when a new release branch is created the version numbers have to be bumped and the housekeeping pipeline needs to be updated, accordingly. **The two latest images of the listed versions are saved.
+None listed versions are also saved**._

 Also see scripts `clean-istags.sh` and `clean-pods.sh`.